-Trump's pick to be top diplomat breaks with him in key ways
+Trump's pick for top diplomat breaks from him in many ways

 SAUDI ARABIA

-Trump used Saudi Arabia’s shoddy human rights record as a campaign cudgel against Hillary Clinton, pointedly asking why she wouldn’t “give back the money” her family foundation accepted from the kingdom.
+Trump used Saudi Arabia’s shoddy human rights record as a campaign cudgel against Hillary Clinton, pointedly asking why she wouldn’t “give back the money” the kingdom gave her family foundation.

 He called out Saudi Arabia and other Mideast countries for violence against gays and women, and other human rights violations.

-Tillerson played it more conservatively with a country that lies at the heart of the American security strategy for the Middle East.
+Tillerson played it more conservatively with a country at the heart of the American security strategy for the Middle East.

-Saudi Arabia doesn’t share American values, he said, but he said he would “need to have greater information” before declaring Saudi Arabia a human rights violator.
+But Tillerson said he needed “greater information” before declaring Saudi Arabia a human rights violator.

 It was an answer that wasn’t well received by all the senators present.
 But it was, to use a turn of phrase, diplomatic.